Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

 \subsection{The Fourier-Mukai transform}

-In~\cite{KrWVanishing} fibre functors for perverse sheaves are obtained by taking the hypercohomology of the tensor product with a generic local system of rank one.
-Such local systems correspond to pairs $(\scrL, \nabla)$ where $\scrL$ is a line bundle on $A$ and $\nabla: \scrL \longrightarrow \Omega^1_A\otimes \scrL$ is a flat connection.
-We may consider all these fibre functors on an equal footing by working over the moduli space $A^\natural$ of pairs $(\scrL, \nabla)$.
-This moduli space is a smooth quasi-projective variety which is a torsor over the dual abelian variety via the map~$A^\natural \rightarrow \hat{A} = \Pic^\circ(A)$ that forgets the connection, see~\cite[sect.~9]{SchnellHolonomic} and the references given there.
-On~$A\times A^\natural$ the pullback of the Poincar\'e bundle has a universal relative flat connection.
-Using this as an integral kernel, Laumon~\cite{LaumonTransformation} and Rothstein~\cite{RothsteinSheaves} have introduced the Fourier-Mukai transform
+In~\cite{KrWVanishing} fiber functors have been obtained as the hypercohomology of the twist by generic local systems of rank one.
+The latter correspond to pairs $(\scrL, \nabla)$ where $\scrL\in \Pic^\circ(A)$ and $\nabla: \scrL \rightarrow \Omega^1_A\otimes \scrL$ is a flat connection.
+The moduli space of such pairs is a smooth quasiprojective variety~$A^\natural$ that can be viewed as the universal vector extension of the dual abelian variety via the forgetful map~$A^\natural \rightarrow \hat{A} = \Pic^\circ(A)$, see~\cite{MazurMessing} and~\cite[sect.~9]{SchnellHolonomic}.
+On~$A\times A^\natural$ the pullback of the Poincar\'e bundle has a universal relative flat connection which can be used to define a Fourier-Mukai transform, see section~\ref{subsec:fouriermukai}.
+It has been shown by Laumon~\cite{LaumonTransformation} and Rothstein~\cite{RothsteinSheaves} that this Fourier-Mukai transform gives an equivalence

-from the derived category of bounded complexes of coherent algebraic $\scrD_A$-modules to the one of coherent algebraic $\scrO_{A^\natural}$-modules, and they have shown that this is an equivalence of categories.
-The vanishing theorem of Schnell~\cite{SchnellHolonomic} says that while the functor $\FM$ is not exact with respect to the standard $t$-structures, its restriction to the subcategory $\Dbhol(\scrD_A) \subset \Dbcoh(\scrD_A)$ becomes an exact functor when $\Dbcoh(\scrO_{A^\natural})$ is equipped with a certain perverse coherent $t$-structure~\cite{ABPerverse}~\cite{KashiwaraTStructures}.
+between the bounded derived categories of complexes of algebraic $\scrD_A$-modules with coherent cohomology sheaves, and complexes of algebraic $\scrO_{A^\natural}$-modules with coherent cohomology sheaves.
+While $\FM$ is not an exact functor with respect to the standard $t$-structures, it has been shown by Schnell~\cite[th.~18.1]{SchnellHolonomic} that its restriction to the subcategory $\Dbhol(\scrD_A) \subset \Dbcoh(\scrD_A)$ becomes an exact functor when $\Dbcoh(\scrO_{A^\natural})$ is equipped with a certain perverse coherent $t$-structure~\cite{ABPerverse, KashiwaraTStructures}.
 In particular, for any~$\scrM\in \Mhol(\scrD_A)$ there is an open subset $U\subseteq A^\natural$ with complement of codimension at least two such that